tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 __public APSRESTCallable getRESTCallable(String serviceName)__

->  Returns an APSRESTCallable containing one or more of post, put.get, and delete methods.
+Returns an APSRESTCallable containing one or more of post, put, get, and delete methods.
 This is to help HTTP transports support REST calls.

 _Parameters_